OpenDataDSL/website/blog/2023-06-22-reporting/index.md

 ## Conclusion

 Overall, Smart Reports empower users to transform raw data into actionable information.
-It simplifies the data analysis process, enhances decision-making capabilities, and improves organizational performance by enabling effective communication and visualization of data.
+They simplify the data analysis process, enhance decision-making capabilities, and improve organizational performance by enabling effective communication and visualization of data.

 ## Next steps
 Do you want to see this in action and see how you can benefit from OpenDataDSL?